cython/cython/docs/src/tutorial/cdef_classes.rst

-Based on what Python calls a "built-in type", however, Cython supports a second kind of class: *extension types*, sometimes referred to as "cdef classes" due to the keywords used for their declaration.
+Based on what Python calls a "built-in type", however, Cython supports a second kind of class: *extension types*, sometimes referred to as "cdef classes" due to the Cython language keywords used for their declaration.
 They are somewhat restricted compared to Python classes, but are generally more memory efficient and faster than generic Python classes.
 The main difference is that they use a C struct to store their fields and methods instead of a Python dict.
 This allows them to store arbitrary C types